 Our second event, on March 15, looked at the future of development in Portland with guests Greg Goodman, copresident of Downtown Development Group; Kimberly Branam, executive director of the Portland Development Commission, and Anyeley Hallová, a partner at the Portland real-estate development firm project^.

-The series will conclude Wednesday, May 17 with a conversation on creative solutions for Portland's housing crisis.
+The series will conclude Wednesday, May 17 with a conversation on creative approaches to combatting poverty, displacement, and housing inequality in Portland.
 Tickets ($7.50 general admission, $10 preferred seating) are available now.
 Reserve your seat at albertarosetheatre.com.

 Think & Drink conversations in 2017 take place at the Alberta Rose Theatre from 6:30 to 8:00 p.m.
 There will be free food available after each event for those who want to keep the conversation going.
 The Alberta Rose is located at 3000 NE Alberta St. Minors are welcome when accompanied by an adult.